A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Method

 and is a consequence of the consistency assumption described in the sister article.
 The second necessary assumption is that, conditional on $U$, the treatment and the potential outcomes are independent; mathematically,

 Under this condition, for a given value of $U$, the treatment is essentially randomized across the subjects, and so confounding can be removed by conditioning on $U$.
 This condition, often stated as the No Unmeasured Confounding Assumption (NUCA), and also called unconfoundedness or the ignorability assumption, effectively means that the covariate vector $U$ appearing in Eq.
-2 includes all confounders.
-A violation of this assumption implies confounding, and therefore, leads to a biased estimate of ATE.
+(2) includes all confounders.
+A violation of this assumption implies confounding, and therefore, leads to a biased estimate of ATE\@.

-It is important to point out that {\it a priori} one of the two potential outcomes $(Y(0), Y(1))$ is unknown.
-The first assumption provides a direct link between the unknown potential outcomes and the observed outcome.
-The second condition's aim is to eliminate confounding effects by breaking the dependence of the potential outcomes on the treatment.
-If these assumptions are satisfied, then a method referred to as g-computation, or the g-formula, can be employed to show that (Robins 1986)
+The fundamental problem in causal inference is that one of the two potential outcomes $(Y(0), Y(1))$ is unobserved.
+The first assumption provides a direct link between the unobserved potential outcomes and the observed outcome.
+The second condition aims to eliminate confounding effects by breaking the dependence of the potential outcomes on the treatment.
+If these assumptions are satisfied, then a method referred to as g-computation, or the g-formula, can be employed to show that \citep{robins1986}

 where $P(U)$ denotes the distribution of the confounder $U$.
-Given that these assumptions involve the potential outcomes, they cannot be tested by data; their validity can be assessed only from domain knowledge (Ding 2024).
+In other words, $ATE$ can be estimated by considering the observed difference in means for a given value of the confounder, and then averaging that difference across the values of the confounder.
+Given that these assumptions involve the potential outcomes, they cannot be tested by data; their validity can be assessed only from domain knowledge \citep{ding_book}.\footnote{The reader is encouraged to read the Concluding Remarks in the sister article, where several additional assumptions are discussed.}